 New to the show were Basel B’s chocolate dipped orange twigs, which he candied himself using fresh organic oranges.
 They got good marks from us CBTB-ers with their soft chewy peels that balanced the chocolate with a strong, not bitter orange flavor.
 The twigs also come in lemon.

-You can buy Basel B Inc. chocolates online and at special events.
-Check their website.
+You can buy Basel B Inc. chocolates at the Velvet Raven café and at special events.

 Basel B Inc received 1 Gold and 2 Bronze Judges Awards at the Salon.